Poirazi-Lab/dendrify/docs_sphinx/source/index.rst

    :class: only-dark

-.. admonition:: Cite Dendrify
+.. admonition:: Citation
-   :class: important
+   :class: note

    If you find Dendrify useful in your research, please consider citing our introductory article:|br|